google/ExoPlayer/guide.md

 * `Renderer` &ndash; You may want to implement a custom `Renderer` to handle a media type not supported by the default implementations provided by the library.
+* `TrackSelector` &ndash; Implementing a custom `TrackSelector` allows an app developer to change the way in which tracks exposed by a `MediaSource` are selected for consumption by each of the available `Renderer`s.
+* `LoadControl` &ndash; Implementing a custom `LoadControl` allows an app developer to change the player's buffering policy.
 * `Extractor` &ndash; If you need to support a container format not currently supported by the library, consider implementing a custom `Extractor` class, which can then be used to together with `ExtractorMediaSource` to play media